 The current pandemic has caused me to not be able to compete temporarily.
 As an athlete, I certainly want to contribute medals and also make Malaysia famous globally.
-However all this cannot be done if we all do not take the vaccine.
+However, all this cannot be done if we all do not take the vaccine.
 I will take the vaccine.
 I also invite you to do the same.
 Listen to the advice of our health experts.
 Let's protect ourselves with vaccination.

-(No. 26- Farah Ann)
+(No. 26: Farah Ann)

-DISCUSSION & CONCLUSION
+DISCUSSION

-Vaccines are among the greatest achievements in modern public health but the uptake remains unsatisfactory (Brewer, Chapman, Rothman et al., 2017).
+Vaccines are among the greatest achievements in modern public health but the uptake remains unsatisfactory (Brewer et al. 2017).
 JKJAV intends to reverse the trend for COVID-19 vaccines.
 It manages vaccination and the management involves a discursive aspect.
 JKJAV explains about COVID-19 vaccines and justifies their characteristics and benefits.
-The discourse in Extracts 1-18 is clearly vaccine favourable because it legitimizes COVID-19 vaccines in Malaysia.
-The legitimation is achieved by mixing rationalization, moralization and authorization, which reinforce one another.
-While rationalization and authorization are typical in vaccine favourable discourse, moralization is typical in vaccine unfavourable discourse (Brewer, Chapman, Rothman et al., 2017; Colson, 2011; Kata, 2010).
-On Facebook, Instagram and Twitter, JKJAV proposes that vaccines are the best means for protection, encouraged by various sources.
+The discourse in Extracts 1 to 18 is clearly vaccine favourable because it legitimises COVID-19 vaccines in Malaysia.
+The legitimation is achieved by mixing rationalisation, moralisation and authorisation, which reinforce one another.
+While rationalisation and authorisation are typical in vaccine favourable discourse, moralisation is typical in vaccine unfavourable discourse (Brewer et al. 2017; Colson 2011; Kata 2010).
+On Facebook, Instagram and Twitter, JKJAV proposes that vaccines are the best means of protection, encouraged by various sources.
 Perhaps JKJAV is aware of suitable strategies and their usage in social media sites can engender desirable beliefs and practices.

 Cumulatively, the vaccine favourable discourse conveys an ideology of disease prevention through vaccination.
-It is grounded in a sociocultural model because the posts underscore personal choice, social dynamics and culture (du Pré & Overton, 2021).
-The discourse socializes people to be vaccinated as an exercise of personal choice.
+It is grounded in a sociocultural model because the posts underscore personal choice, social dynamics and culture (du Pré and Overton 2021).
+The discourse socialises people to be vaccinated as an exercise of personal choice.
 The agency is justified by rational, moral and authoritative reasons to recreate social dynamics before the pandemic.
 The vaccine favourable discourse articulates the voice of the lifeworld as health is seen as an everyday experience.

 People experience COVID-19-related disruptions in their daily lives.
 These disruptions are rarely mentioned in the posts because they should be broadly known, two years after the pandemic started.
-Instead, the posts postulate COVID-19 vaccines as solution, which can minimize the disruptions experienced.
-The vaccines are legitimized to ultimately facilitate a return to pre-pandemic times.
-They enable normalcy in Malaysia, a sense that things are comfortable, predictable and familiar (du Pré & Overton, 2021, p.
-164).
-Normalcy may evoke emotions (Betsch, Renkewitz, Betsch & Ulshöfer, 2010) as many people should be glad to return to their usual activities.
+Instead, the posts postulate COVID-19 vaccines as a solution, which can minimise the disruptions experienced.
+The vaccines are legitimised to ultimately facilitate a return to pre-pandemic times.
+They enable normalcy in Malaysia, a sense that things are comfortable, predictable and familiar (du Pré and Overton 2021, 164).
+Normalcy may evoke emotions (Betsch et al. 2010) as many people should be glad to return to their usual activities.
 Through vaccination, pre-pandemic levels of activities can be regained, making COVID-19 seem like an aberrant experience from the years 2020 to 2022.

-Vaccine discourse is complex because it is globalized and non-hierarchical, more so on social media sites (Blankenship, Goff, Yin et al., 2018).
-JKJAV guides and shapes vaccine discourse or other parties may shape it, which may deter societal immunity (Mohr & Frederikson, 2020).
+Vaccine discourse is complex because it is globalised and non-hierarchical, more so on social media sites (Blankenship et al. 2018).
+JKJAV guides and shapes vaccine discourse or other parties may shape it, which may deter societal immunity (Mohr and Frederikson 2020).
 Its ideology faces other ideologies, which question the characteristics and benefits promoted.
 JKJAV perpetuates vaccine favourable discourse on social media sites and similarly, other parties can perpetuate vaccine unfavourable discourse on these same sites.
-Yet, JKJAV can forge a dominant ideology because it is patronized by the state, whose institutions are being exercised to control other ideologies.
+Yet, JKJAV can forge a dominant ideology because it is patronised by the state, whose institutions are being exercised to control other ideologies.
 For instance, the Emergency (Essential Powers) (No. 2) Ordinance 2021 stipulates fines or imprisonment for spreading false information about COVID-19.